MitchStreet/Basic-GUI-Calculator/README.md

 # Basic-GUI-Calculator
-A basic GUI calculator built in C# as practice in the language.
+A basic GUI calculator built in Python as practice in the language and GUIs.